AmoebeLabs/material3-themes-manual/docs/start/compatibility.md

 ---
 template: main.html
+description: Any Home Assistant Material 3 theme should be 100% compatible with Home Assistant itself and its built-in cards.
+HAM3 maps all definitions to existing HA color definitions.
 ---
 <!-- GT/GMY -->

-##:material-home-floor-3: Home Assistant

-###:material-home-floor-3: Home Assistant's main UI
+#A word on compatibility

+##:material-home-floor-3: In general, compatibility should be 100%
-Home Assistant has no idea that a Material 3 theme is used.
+Home Assistant has _no_ idea that a Material 3 theme is used!

-<br>HAM3 integrates Material 3 color definitions with the Home Assistant themes by mapping the Material 2 and Home Assistant CSS definitions to the Material 3 definitions.
+HAM3 integrates Material 3 color definitions with the Home Assistant theme definitions by mapping the Material 2 and Home Assistant CSS definitions to the Material 3 definitions.

+##:material-home-floor-3: Home Assistant's main UI and built-in cards

-Since the introduction of light and dark theme modes, the Home Assistant UI takes full advantage of these definitions.
+Since the introduction of light and dark theme modes, the Home Assistant UI takes full advantage of the theme definitions.
 Therefore, and because of the mapping of Material 3 definitions to Material 2 definitions, a HAM3-based theme should integrate seamlessly with the Home Assistant user interface, but with all the capabilities that HAM3 offers:

 - Seemless compatibility between HAM3 themes
 - Keeping readability between dark and light modes
 - The ability to create a theme from your favorite image

-###:material-home-floor-3: Home Assistant built-in cards
 As with the main UI, the built-in cards should integrate seamlessly with any HAM3 Theme.

 !!!
 Warning "I did not test ALL the built-in cards, so there might still be some bugs present!"